Top Cat Begins: Home media

-The film was released on DVD in the United States on 10 October 2017 from Viva Pictures.
+The film was released on DVD in the United States on 10 October 2017 by Viva Pictures.

 Reception

-The film has received negative reviews, with criticism focused on the animation, directing, pacing, writing and humor, but critics praised the film's dubbing and effort to revive the original show's characters.
+The film received mostly negative reviews, with critics panning the writing and the quality of the animation.
 On Rotten Tomatoes, the film has a rating of 14%, based on 7 reviews, with an average rating of 2.90/10.

+Peter Bradshaw of The Guardian gave the film a 1/5 rating while criticizing the "badly animated" movie's "unfunny escapades".
+Carlos Del Río of Cine Premiere gave the film a 1-star rating, writing that it "fails to approach the spirit and humor of the TV series."
+Tom Huddleston of Time Out described the film as "one of the most annoying, tedious, lazy and unpleasant filmgoing experiences in recent memory" in his negative review.

-Carlos Del Río of Cine Premiere gave this film a 1 star rating, saying that the film has "[c]heated again.
-[The] Top Cat film fails to approach the spirit and humor of the TV series."
-Eddie Harrison, writing in The List, gave the film 3/5 stars, saying, "The feline favourite returns for a likeably familiar, knockabout animation.
-As with J. J. Abrams' first Star Trek movie, there's a reasonable amount of fun in seeing how the iconic characters originally met each other...director Andrés Couturier's film wisely scales things down as it attempts to get back to the comedic values of its source material."
+A more positive review came from Eddie Harrison of The List, who gave the film a 3/5 rating and wrote, "The feline favourite returns for a likeably familiar, knockabout animation... director Andrés Couturier's film wisely scales things down as it attempts to get back to the comedic values of its source material."